-A good pillow is just as important as a good bed for getting a good night’s sleep.
-Even though we rarely give a lot of thought to the pillows we use, buying the right pillow and positioning it correctly could be one of the most important parts of sleeping success.
-It is a very comforting feeling to have just the right pillow to rest an achy, tired body on.
+A good pillow is just as important as a comfortable bed for getting a restful night’s sleep.
+Even though we rarely give a lot of thought to the pillows we use, buying the right pillow and positioning it correctly could be one of the most important parts of achieving a good night’s sleep.
 In addition to providing comfort, the right pillows can also give the necessary support for the neck and spine, alleviating or preventing many common forms of back and neck pain.

 Pillows for Different Sleeping Positions

 For correct sleeping posture, only your head and neck should be placed over your pillow.
 Do not place your shoulders on the pillow because this will elevate your upper body much higher than your lower body.
 If necessary you could try rolling up a hand towel and placing it in your pillow to fill the gap between your neck and shoulder.
 To maintain the balance of the entire body, a pillow can be placed between bent knees to achieve the midline position when lying on their side.

 Depending on your sleeping position, certain pillows might be better for you than others.
 Whether you’re a side sleeper, a back sleeper or a front sleeper, discover how to find your perfect pillow here.

 How often should you replace a pillow?

 There is often confusion about when you should buy new pillows.
 The life expectancy of a pillow varies depending on the type of material it is made from.

 If you are unsure whether it’s time to replace your pillow, find out how to test your pillow here .